dictation-toolbox/Caster/castervoice/doc/Installation.md

   - [Proof of Concept](https://github.com/dictation-toolbox/dragonfly/issues/11) work around but the project needs an active developer with C#.
 - To fix `ImportError: No module named win32con` Package win32con is out of date or not installed.
 Try `pip install pywin32`  Alternatively if the error persists use the [Windows installer](https://sourceforge.net/projects/pywin32/files/pywin32/Build%20221/pywin32-221.win32-py2.7.exe/download)
 - To fix `lost sys.stder` use `pywin32` for `system wide` features, such as registering COM objects or implementing Windows Services.
-So you **must** run the following command from an elevated command prompt:
+So you **must** run the following command from an elevated CMD:

 > python C:\Python27\Scripts\pywin32_postinstall.py -install